-Add at least one assistant per owner driver = 12000 Approximately 12 staff per depot = 1800 Management fund employees= 200 50 recyclers employing at least 20 staff = 1000 depot will be registered with REDISA.
+Add at least one assistant per owner driver = 12000 Approximately 12 staff per depot = 1800 Management fund employees= 200 50 recyclers employing at least 20 staff = 1000

+This conservatively totals 15000 jobs, from which subtract the currently employed, estimated at approximately 5000, effectively creating 10000 new jobs.
+Every collector, recycler and depot will be registered with REDISA.
 Part of their reporting will request employee data to verify the projections on jobs created.